AndresLDF/ML-Zoomcamp-Capstone2-BitCoinPricePrediction/README.md

 ## Train the Selected Model with your Data Set
 1. Clone this repository into your local machine
 2. Delete the Datasets in the Datasets folder
-3. Add your Dataset on the forlder Datasets and rename it to BTCEUR.csv
+3. Add your Dataset on the folder Datasets and rename it to BTCEUR.csv
 4. In the root directory for your cloned project open a terminal
 5. Run the command ```python preparation.py```
 6. Delete the files in the folder Trained_Models
 7. Now run the following command in the previously opened shell ```python train.py```
-8. The models will be avialable in the folder Trained_Models
+8. The models will be available in the folder Trained_Models

 ## Run the Python Files for the model in PipEnv
 1. Clone this repository into your local machine
 2. Open your command shell
-4. Go to the directory where the cloned repositore was stored
+4. Go to the directory where the cloned repository  was stored
 5. Run the command pipenv install
 6. Run this code ```pipenv run waitress-serve --listen=localhost:9696 predict:app```
-7. Open a second comand shell in the same folder
+7. Open a second command shell in the same folder
-8. Run the follwing code: ```python test.py```
+8. Run the following code: ```python test.py```

 ## Containerized model test
-To work with the selected model, you can use the image prepared to be used with AWS Lambda.
-To test the image you shoudl follow the follwing steps:
+To work with a containerized model, you should follow these steps:
 1. Clone this repository into your local machine
 2. Open your command shell
-3. Go to the directory where the cloned repositore was stored
+3. Go to the directory where the cloned repository was stored
 4. Be sure that Docker is working in your system and type ``` docker build -t btcp:001 . ```
 6. Once the build is ready, type   docker run -p 9696:9696  btcp:001 ```
 7. Open another terminal on the same folder